yguitton/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 {: .question}

 > <comment-title></comment-title>
-> If you would like to see the impact of the initial filtering performed by {% tool Seurat Create %}, then you can rerun it step with these filters removed (or changed) and then perform the QC visualisation steps described in the next section on the unfiltered dataset.
+> If you would like to see the impact of the initial filtering performed by {% tool Seurat Create %}, then you can rerun this step with these filters removed (or changed) and then perform the QC visualisation steps described in the next section on the unfiltered dataset.
 The Seurat pipeline usually includes some filtering during object creation, which shouldn't cause any problems as long as we use reasonable thresholds that only filter out the lowest quality cells and genes.
 We can always come back and create a new object with different values if we suspect they weren't right for our dataset once we make our QC plots or if we have problems later on in the analysis.
 {: .comment}

 # Preprocessing